Skip to Main Content

 What is Plagiarism?

-In Assiniboine's Policy A25, plagiarism is defined as "using another's words, ideas, theories or images without crediting the source" (Assiniboine Community College, 2013).
+In Assiniboine's Policy A25, plagiarism is defined as "using another's words, ideas, theories or images without crediting the source" (Assiniboine College, 2013).
 Sources are credited through the citations and references of American Psychological Association [APA] style.
 The most common sources for the work of "another" used and not cited by Assiniboine students are:

 • websites found through search engines like Google